Abobkeryw/qr_code_moblie_scanner/README.md

-Here's a more descriptive and professional version for your GitHub `README.md` under the repository `# qr_code_andr`:

----

 # QR Code Moblie Scannre

 A Flutter-based mobile application that enables QR code scanning and image picking functionality.
 The project is designed as a modular and scalable starting point for apps that require camera access, gallery integration, and QR code processing on Android.